 This is one of the harder lenders to get approved by due to their strict standards.
 Borrowers are required to have a credit score of at least 660, a business that is at least two years old and has an annual revenue of at least $200,000, as well as give a personal guarantee for the loan.
 Loan amounts range from $50,000 to $500,000 with interest rates falling in between 8 and 25 percent.

-This lender specializes in invoice factoring.
+This lender specializes in in invoice factorting.
+For more about what an invoice factoring company is visit this link.
 Loans are given in amounts up to $100,000.
 All applicants must have outstanding invoices to apply for this type of funding.

 This lender is your best option if your business is fairly new and you don’t have the best individual credit history.
 CanCapital only requires that borrowers have a minimum credit score of 550, a business that has been operating for at least 4 months, and a minimum monthly revenue in the amount of $4,500.
 Loans range from a small $2,500 to a large $150,000.